Leica X1 vs Panasonic GX85

 It is notable that the GX85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X1 does not provide wifi capability.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the X1 and GX85 can be found, respectively, in the Leica X1 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X1 or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.